1st Battalion The Highlanders Army Cadets

 DofE in The Battalion

-Under the Command of our Battalion DofE Officer, Lt Catherine Browne, each Company or Battery has a DofE Representative that is responsible for delivering the award to their cadets;
+Under the Command of our Battalion DofE Officer, Capt Catherine Browne, each Company or Battery has a DofE Representative that is responsible for delivering the award to their cadets

 Easy as 1, 2, 3